I set My rainbow in the cloud, and it shall be for the sign of the covenant between Me and the earth.~Genesis 8:13 NKJV

 Gently, almost imperceptibly at first, I noticed wisps of magenta, indigo, and sky-blue colors at the bedposts.
 This color array intensified, and a gold sparkle began to move through them, the glowing colors making their way over both sides to the top of the headboard to meet as a rainbow.

 I was afraid!
 I headed to the powder room.

-Peeking from my hiding place, I saw that the rainbow had disappeared, so I laid back down.
+Peeking from my hiding place, I saw the rainbow had disappeared, so I lay back down.
 As soon as I started to settle in and pray again, the rainbow reappeared.
-I would like to say I was delighted, but I was terrified so I retreated again.
+I would like to say I was delighted, but I was terrified, so I retreated again.
 I’ll fetch a pillow and sleep in the bathtub, I thought.
 Switching rooms also seemed a viable option, but what would I say to the desk clerk?
 “Due to the unusual presence of the rainbow-like-thingamajig that keeps appearing over the headboard, I demand a room change!”
-I knew that would sound odd to them, because the God-encounter felt odd to me too.
+I knew that would sound odd to them because the God-encounter felt odd to me too.
 I realized that unless I uninvited my Lord, He was going to meet with me.